It is an offence to operate an HMO without the required licence and can result in an unlimited fine.

 - Executive Committee Report

 - Results of the public consultation

 - The Council's responses to the public consultation

 - The Review of the Additional Licensing Scheme

 - Designation notice

 How to apply for your HMO licence

-Before you apply for an HMO licence, it is useful to have the following items as digital copies, ready for upload.
+Please have ready digital copies of the following to attach to your application.
 They must be current certificates only.
-You will not be able to complete your application if a required document is not attached to the application.
+You will not be able to complete your application if a required document is missing.